 Rutherfordton in Rutherford County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Rutherford County (approx. 0.2 miles away); Rutherfordton Confederate Monument (approx. 0.2 miles away); First Baptist Church (approx. ľ mile away); Stoneman's Raid (approx. ľ mile away); James Adair (approx. 0.3 miles away); St. John's Episcopal Church (approx. 0.4 miles away); Bechtler's Mint (approx. 0.4 miles away); Joshua Forman (approx. 0.6 miles away).
+Rutherfordton Confederate Monument (a few steps from this marker); First Baptist Church (about 300 feet away, measured in a direct line); Stoneman's Raid (about 400 feet away); James Adair (about 700 feet away); Rutherfordton (approx. 0.2 miles away); St. John's Episcopal Church (approx. 0.2 miles away); Bechtler's Mint (approx. ¼ mile away); Joshua Forman (approx. 0.4 miles away).
 Touch for a list and map of all markers in Rutherfordton.

 Credits.
 This page was last revised on March 9, 2021.
 It was originally submitted on December 21, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
 This page has been viewed 944 times since then and 5 times this year.
 Photos: 1, 2. submitted on December 21, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
 3. submitted on August 22, 2010, by Bill Coughlin of Woodland Park, New Jersey.
 4. submitted on December 21, 2008, by Michael Sean Nix of Spartanburg, South Carolina. • Bill Pfingsten was the editor who published this page.